Delaforge-org/program-roulette/README.md

 ### 3. Revenue Distribution

--   The contract automatically takes a commission from each winning payout.
+-   The contract automatically takes a commission from each bet.
 -   This commission is distributed between:
     -   **Liquidity Providers**: as a reward for the funds provided.
     -   **Program Owner**: as income from the use of the contract.